Whitmore (horse): 2021: eight-year-old season

 Whitmore was given a layoff, then had his first workout of 2021 on February 6.
 However, he then missed two weeks of training when Oaklawn Park was closed down by severe winter weather.
 Despite being a bit behind in his usual training routine, Whitmore was entered in the Hot Springs Stakes on March 13, trying to extend his streak to five wins in the race and become the all-time leading stakes winner at Oaklawn Park.
 Going off as the 8-5 favorite, his main rival was C Z Rocket.
 Both horses broke slowly and settled at the back of the field while racing wide.
 In sixth place after half a mile, Whitmore made his move as they turned into the stretch, taking the lead with a furlong remaining.
 From even further back, C Z Rocket started to close ground late and the two horses dueled to the wire with C Z Rocket winning by a neck.

 Whitmore's next start was the Count Fleet Sprint Handicap on April 10, where he faced C Z Rocket again, hoping to turn the tables on his rival and win this race for the fourth time.
 Behind a fast early pace, Whitmore settled in midpack close to the rail while C Z Rocket was further back.
 C Z Rocket made a wide move on the turn and took the lead in midstretch.
 Whitmore closed ground late but was defeated by two lengths.

 He then raced in the Churchill Downs Stakes on May 1, where he finished third behind the consistent Californian sprinter Flagstaff and longshot Lexitonian.
 He was given another layoff, then returned in the Alfred G Vanderbilt on July 31.
 He rated in mid-pack and started to close ground around the turn, but was bumped and faced traffic problems in the stretch.
-He closed well in the final furlong to finish third behind Lexitonian and Special Reserve, who had set the early pace.
+He closed in the final furlong to finish third behind Lexitonian and Special Reserve, who had set the early pace.

 Whitmore made what proved to be his final start in the Forego Stakes on August 28.
 He finished fifth and was vanned off the racetrack in an equine ambulance after suffering a minor injury.
-Moquett announced that Whitmore walked soundly into his stall, but would be retired.
+Moquett announced that Whitmore walked soundly into his stall but would be retired.
 He tweeted, "There will be continuous updates for all who are interested (in) his transformation from Ornery racehorse to Ornery RRP project (or professional carrot eater) if that's the path he chooses."